-CDA properties, residential and commercial, shall maintain an Ooperating Reserve equal to at least four months of operating expenses and debt service.
+CDA properties, residential and commercial, shall maintain an \underline{O}{Θ} perating \underline{R}{τ} eserve equal to at least four months of operating expenses and debt service.

-Operating Reserve balances for each property shall be presented to the CDA Finance Subcommittee with the annual operating budget recommendation.
-Staff shall report on properties below their required experiting Reserve target at the quarterly Finance Subcommittee meetings.
+Operating Rreserve balances for each property shall be presented to the CDA Finance Subcommittee with the annual operating budget recommendation.
+Staff shall report on properties below their required Θ perating Rreserve target at the quarterly Finance Subcommittee meetings.

 Operating Reserves shall be maintained in a restricted account that is separate from unrestricted operating funds.
 The reserve account shall comply with Policy 500.25.
-Transfers and withdrawals from Any planned use of Operating Reserve shall be included in the annual budget.
+Transfers and withdrawals fromAny planned use of Operating Reserve shall be included in the annual budget.
 Unanticipated use of operating reserve funds requires Board approval of an amended annual budget.
 Operating Reserves shall require the signature of the Executive Director and appropriate budget authorization.